 Intensive Junior and Senior Studio Experience

-Seniors and juniors have semi-private studios with 24-hour access — which allows for the self-directed development of a signature body of work as professional artists — and are also encouraged to exhibit locally and nationally and directed in preparation for graduate studies.
+Seniors and juniors have semi-private studios with 24-hour access — which allows for the self-directed development of a signature body of work as professional artists — they begin to exhibit their work locally in the vibrant art scene in Detroit – and are exposed to a global network of artists.

 Resources and Materials

-Students have access to some of the finest resources in the country, including a digital printing studio and a fully functioning foundry.
+Students have access to some of the finest resources in the country, including the latest technologies in 3- D modeling and printing, an expansive printmaking area, state of the art wood and metal shops, a digital printing studio and a fully functioning foundry.
+FA students also take courses using glass, textile and ceramics facilities.

 CCS Fine Arts faculty are professional, practicing artists who mentor students beyond the classroom on how to network, set a career path, financially sustain an art practice and how and where to exhibit their work.
 Our alumni not only exhibit in the most prestigious museums and exhibitions in the country, including the Whitney Biennial, the Museum of Modern Art in New York, and the Guggenheim Museum, but create vital art spaces in Detroit, such as C.A.V.E.
 Gallery, Popps Packing, Fortress Studios, and more.